mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 ### Pursuing the right idea means rejecting the wrong ones

 My friend [David Toth](https://twitter.com/jupiterunknown) often points out that founders underestimate the value of idea screening.
-They often rush into building a prototype or landing page because it seems cheap and easy, but they forget that validating a business idea takes weeks or months of work.
+They rush to a prototype or landing page because it seems cheap and easy, but they forget that validating a business idea takes weeks or months of work.
 Instead of bounding off after the first good idea he has, David thinks of at least ten ideas so that he can invest in the one that has the highest chance of success.

 The books *Start Small, Stay Small* (notes) and *The Mom Test* ([notes](/book-reports/the-mom-test/)) also influenced my thinking substantially.
 They both emphasize starting with market research and then building a product based on that information.
 My first year as a solo developer, I made the classic mistake of building first and looking for customers later.